-This PPS was reviewed for conformance to the Sector Plan, per Section 24-121(a)(5).
-The proposed development was found to align with the Sector Plan's intention to provide quality, safe, and convenient parks and recreational facilities within developments providing respite and contributing to the desirability and livability of the community for current and future residents (page 106).
+Staff reviewed this PPS for conformance to the Sector Plan, Section 24-121(a)(5).
+Staff find that the proposed development aligns with the Sector Plan's intention to provide quality, safe, and convenient parks and recreational facilities within developments providing respite and contributing to the desirability and livability of the community for current and future residents (page 106).

-9. Transportation (pedestrian, bicycle, and vehicular)-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), the Sector Plan, the prior Zoning Ordinance, and the prior Subdivision Regulations, to provide the appropriate transportation facilities.
+6. Transportation (pedestrian, bicycle, and vehicular)-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), the Sector Plan, the prior Zoning Ordinance, and the prior Subdivision Regulations, to provide the appropriate transportation recommendations.